Dog biking / Bikejoring

 Flexible pulling line

-Biking with a dog behind the bike
+Biking with dog behind the bike

 + the cyclist can choose their line without having to watch out for the dog